Happy Monk Club owner strives for happy times

 Scott Tang was working for the Fowler Group in Norman years ago, when he realized that the city was missing a hangout spot for older residents.

-The property that used to be the home of Opie’s Dance Club became available, and he opened the Happy Monk Club there in early July.
+The property that used to be the home of Opie’s Dance Club became available, and he opened the Happy Monk Club in that building in July.

 “Everyone knows at many bars around the area, you’re going to get nothing but OU students, and sometimes I found that other age groups don’t mix together well,” Tang said.
 “I realized the Norman and Moore area needed a place that targeted a different age group.”